Skip to main content

 Overview

-Use when you want standard division across shared levels without additional validation handling.
+Use this operator for standard division without additional validation handling.

 Syntax